Access-Control-Allow-Headers

 Handling preflight requests

-Let's look at an example of a preflight request involving Access-Control-Allow-Headers
+Let's look at an example of a preflight request involving Access-Control-Allow-Headers.

 Request

-request that includes some combination of the three preflight request headers: Access-Control-Request-Method
+First, the preflight request is an OPTIONS request that includes some combination of the three preflight request headers: Access-Control-Request-Method, Access-Control-Request-Headers, and Origin.

-The preflight request below tells the server that we want to send a CORS GET
+The preflight request below tells the server that we want to send a CORS GET request with the headers listed in Access-Control-Request-Headers (Content-Type and X-Requested-With).

 OPTIONS /resource/foo